Monday, September 22, 2014

 Cxf wsdl2Java: using binding file to rename a complextype

 Sometimes there is need to rename a complextype from the wsdl when you use wsdl2java.
 For example if you want the generated code to be put in a specific package (-p option) and you do not want to use the '-autoNameResolution' option.
 Then the external bindings file comes to the rescue!
-Here is the file I have used to rename "VatNumber_Exception" into "VatNumException" Happy copying!
+Here is the file I have used to rename "VatNumber_Exception" into "VatNumException"

 Sunday, February 16, 2014